 A simple solution

 If we are going to turn the statistics in our favor, the standards of police training should be reviewed, and upped.
-The place’s meticulous physical fitness routine cannot be overemphasized.
+The importance of physical fitness cannot be overemphasized.

 The military-style, rigorous selection of capable officers should be reinstated.
-This will consequently scare off a lot of persons who might not be willing, but it is a small price to pay to secure the lives of innocent people.
+This will consequently scare off a lot of persons who might not be able to meet the higher standards, but it is a small price to pay to secure the lives of innocent people.

-The average police college time should be extended.
+The average police academy time should be extended.
 Police officers should learn how to manage tense scenarios with and without firearms.

 Physical fitness is more than just push-ups, sit-ups, weight lifting, and the like, it includes taking necessary dietary modifications, time to mentally and spiritually recharge, etc.